Dionisiy/CA/how-jquey-works.md

 });
 ```

 ### **Adding and Removing an HTML Class**

-> mportant: You must place the remaining jQuery examples inside the ready event so that your code executes when the document is ready to be worked on.
+> Important: You must place the remaining jQuery examples inside the ready event so that your code executes when the document is ready to be worked on.